Back when times were a bit less complicated I had a non human person pal named Sage.

-OK, a couple of days ago Firefighter Mike called telling my man that he had some more information on Alfred Betti that he would forward by email.
-The exciting thing was that Alfred had a son named Phillip who was presently living in Kihei, Hawaii.
+OK, a couple of days ago, Firefighter Mike called telling my man that he had some more information on Alfred Betti that he would forward by email.
+The exciting thing was that Alfred had a son named Phillip, who was living in Kihei, Hawaii.

 Mike had called him, as did Mindy, though neither knew the other had found him.

 Apparently, Phillip, aged 84, did not have anyone to leave the helmet to and would be pleased if my man would give it to the S.F.F.D.

 “… Alfred Walter Betti, born 22 Nov 1901 in California,